vidhichadha2507/Leetcode/README.md

 # Leetcode
 Add your leetocde problems here with solution.
-It can help the beginners to start their leetcode journey.

-# Here-Contributions-Begins

 ># Hi,  If you are a beginner then this is for you...by this tutorial you are going to make your First PR for sure

 <hr>

-This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/fork.png" alt="fork this repository" />